 The FDA did ultimately issue the request for manufacturers to remove ranitidine products from the marketplace, citing consumer safety as the primary reason.
 The FDA also urged consumers in possession of Zantac and other ranitidine medications to stop taking them, according to the American Journal of Managed Care.

-The decision by the FDA to withdraw ranitidine-based products from the marketplace could be used as evidence in many evolving lawsuits against the makers of Zantac.
-By making these products unavailable to the public, lawyers may assert that this is an admission of fault and that Zantac has always posed a danger to consumers.
+The FDA’s decision to withdraw ranitidine-based products from the marketplace could be used as evidence in many evolving lawsuits against the makers of Zantac.
+By making these products unavailable to the public, lawyers may assert this is an admission of fault and that Zantac has always posed a danger to consumers.

 Can Zantac Affect Your Heart?